 Then there's the question of enthusiasm.

-He says this will not be a Replay of Obama versus Romney.
+He says this will not be a replay of Obama versus Romney.

-He said, let's take a look back at a few pieces I wrote when Al Gore was doing what Donald Trump is only threatening to do.
+Now that the issue of whether the Democrats rig elections is back in the news, he said, let's take a look back at a few pieces I wrote when Al Gore was doing what Donald Trump is only threatening to do.

 And you've got to keep in mind the intensity of Democrats is not as high as what Trump has, he said.